-At least two (2) months prior to the expiration date of the maintenance bond, the developer shall submit a request to the public worksengineering services department for release of the maintenance bond.
-The public worksengineering services department shall again inspect the improvements covered by the bond and shall notify the owner/applicant and his surety of any required remedial actions.
-The owner/applicant shall complete all required repairs three (3) weeks prior to the scheduled termination date of the maintenance bond and notify the county upon completion thereof, provide evidence to the county that the bond has been extended and continues in force for an additional ninety (90) days, or forfeit the bond in the amount equal to the total cost of repairs.
-Authorization for bond extension must be approved by the county manager.
-The county shall again inspect the improvements and notify the owner/applicant of the acceptability of the repairs.
-If repairs are satisfactory, the bond will be released by written authorization of the county manager.
-In the event the owner/applicant does not complete the required repairs three (3) weeks prior to the termination date of the maintenance bond, the owner/applicant must provide the county evidence that the bond continues in force for an additional ninety (90) days, or show cause why the bond should not be presented for collection.
+At least two (2) months prior to the expiration date of the maintenance bond, the developer shall submit a request to the Engineering Services department for release of the maintenance bond.
+The Engineering Services department shall again inspect the improvements covered by the bond and shall notify the owner/applicant and his their surety of any required remedial actions.
+The owner/applicant shall complete all required repairs three (3) weeks prior to the scheduled termination date of the maintenance bond and notify the County upon completion thereof, provide evidence to the County that the bond has been extended and continues in force for an additional ninety (90) days, or forfeit the bond in the amount equal to the total cost of repairs.
+Authorization for bond extension must be approved by the County manager.
+The County shall again inspect the improvements and notify the owner/applicant of the acceptability of the repairs.
+If repairs are satisfactory, the bond will be released by written authorization of the County manager.
+In the event the owner/applicant does not complete the required repairs three (3) weeks prior to the termination date of the maintenance bond, the owner/applicant must provide the County evidence that the bond continues in force for an additional ninety (90) days, or show cause why the bond should not be presented for collection.